Start9Labs/bitcoind-startos/docs/integrations/specter/macos.rst

   :width: 90%
   :alt: Install Tor

-It is recommended to use `brew services start tor` so that Tor is always running, even after a restart of your computer.
+In the command line type ``brew services start tor``.
+This will start Tor and ensure that it is always running, even after a restart.

 Step 3 - Download and Configure Specter